apache/nuttx/configs/same70-xplained/README.txt

     $ edbg.exe -F r,:, -t atmel_cm7
     GPNVM Bits: 0x42

+  If you are trying to use SAM-BA, you might have the opposity problem:
+  The board might be booting into FLASH when you need it to boot into the ROM bootloader.

-  Those bits can be changed using CMSIS-DAP programmer, Atmel studio, or using this OpenOCD setup:
+  That GPNVM bit can be changed using CMSIS-DAP programmer, Atmel studio, or using this OpenOCD setup:

     atsamv gpnvm [('clr'|'set'|'show') bitnum]